 Katie Young, Ph.D.
 Candidate - Todd Sulchek, Advisor - Georgia Tech

-SIGN-UP HERE for any/all Workshops - participation link to be provided
+SIGN-UP HERE for either/both Workshops - participation link to be provided

-The workshops stand alone, so feel free to register for all three or just the lectures that interest you.
+The workshops stand alone, so feel free to register for both or just the lecture that interests you.
 Attendance will be capped to allow for effective discussion, in which case a waitlist will be created for additional registrants to remain a part of this ongoing discussion and be informed of future workshops.